innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 ## References

-This project has benefited from the use of the biomechZoo toolbox, in particular for the `chordPiG.m` function.
-We cite the following work:
+This project makes use of `chordPiG.m` function of the biomechZoo toolbox from the following work:
 Dixon PC, Loh JJ, Michaud-Paquette Y, Pearsall DJ. biomechZoo: An open-source toolbox for the processing, analysis, and visualization of biomechanical movement data.
 Computer Methods and Programs in Biomedicine, Volume 140, 2017, Pages 1-10, [https://doi.org/10.1016/j.cmpb.2016.11.007](https://doi.org/10.1016/j.cmpb.2016.11.007).